 - 2 large eggs lightly beaten

-- Preheat oven to 350 degrees.
-Line a standard 12-cup muffin tin with baking cups.
+- Preheat oven to 350°F. Line a standard 12-cup muffin tin with baking cups.

 - Combine the flour, cornmeal, sugar, and baking powder in a bowl.
 Whisk to combine.

 - Combine oil, butter, and honey; stir in eggs and milk.
-Stir oil mixture into cornmeal mixture.
-Divide batter evenly among baking cups.
+Stir oil mixture into cornmeal mixture just until moistened.
+Do not overmix.
+Divide batter evenly among baking cups, filling each well up to the top.

 - Bake until tops are golden and a toothpick inserted into the centers comes out clean, about 18 minutes.
 Let cool for 10 minutes.